 What should I do if my life insurance claim is being delayed?

 The first thing to keep in mind is that you should act as soon as possible.
-Often, insurance companies will stall until they deny your claim.
+Often, South Carolina insurance companies will stall until they deny your claim.
 Once a claim is denied it usually takes much longer to resolve your claim.
 Do not make the mistake of thinking that fully cooperating with the insurance company will speed up the process.
 Don’t just give up, though.
 Together we can fight the stall tactics that the insurance companies deploy to prevent you from getting your benefits.
 Every case is different.
 With your input, we will put together a plan to get you on a path to fair treatment by the insurance company.

 To intentionally delay your claim, insurance companies may give you the run around while they are “investigating.”
 During this time, you may notice long periods of no communication, or the insurance company may repeatedly ask you for the same documents time and time again.
-Our attorneys are ready to help break the logjam for you to help alleviate these issues during what is already a stressful time.
+Our Columbia life insurance attorneys are ready to help break the logjam for you to help alleviate these issues during what is already a stressful time.

 While there are many ways an insurance company may stall with settling your claim, the reason boils down to one simple fact.
 They are doing whatever they believe they reasonably can to keep from paying you.
 Typically, when they are delaying your life insurance claim, they are looking for anything that can be classified as a material misrepresentation or any exclusions in the policy.
 Frequently there is no reason for insurance companies to delay your claim.
 Most times, if there was a legitimate reason to deny your claim, they would deny it swiftly.
 Life insurance companies know that if they can make the process as difficult and stressful as possible that most people will give up.
 But you don’t have to give up.
-We can work together to turn things around.
+With our Columbia life insurance lawyers, we can work together to turn things around.

 Your life insurance company owes you a prompt investigation and timely payments.
 Unfortunately, a lot of life insurance companies seem to care more about their own bottom line than about your well being.
 Insurance providers engage in a variety of bad faith tactics aimed at bullying you into accepting a reduced settlement.
 If your life insurance claim investigation or settlement is being unreasonably delayed, the South Carolina life insurance delay attorneys at The Jeffcoat Firm offer you a no-cost, confidential consultation.
 Let us determine how we can help you and your family get the help you deserve.